 Now that you have identified the potential hazards of the job, you can set preventive measures to eliminate or reduce those hazards.
 First, ask yourself what can be done to prevent it from happening for each hazard.
 When setting preventive measures, always consider the following:

 - Elimination: Is there a way to eliminate the hazard completely?

-- Substitution: Is there a way to substitute the hazard for something less dangerous?
+- Substitution: Can the hazard be replaced with something less dangerous?